 Comparing Industry Terminology

 Ford and GM have long been fierce rivals in the pickup truck market.
 The F-150 for Ford competes directly with the Silverado from Chevrolet and the similar Sierra from GMC.
 Previous versions of these trucks may have carried different names, but there have always been comparable models from both manufacturers.
 They have grown today to include regular cab, extended cab and crew cab models with seating ranging from two to six passengers, as well as different available bed lengths.

 The similarities exist for the box designs as well.
-From the time they were introduced back at the start of the 20th century up until the early 2000s, both Ford and GM were offering two distinct types of full-size pickup truck beds.
-At Ford, the standard box sold with their F-Series trucks, the Styleside, aligned with the Fleetside bed over at GM.
-With their other bed style option, with more prominent rear wheel arches, Ford again chose to create a unique name, “flareside,” instead of adopting the industry-standard “stepside” term that GM used for this more streamlined body type.
+From the time they were introduced back at the start of the 20th century up until the early 2000s, both Ford and GM offered two distinct types of full-size pickup truck beds.
+At Ford, the standard box sold with their F-Series trucks, the Styleside, aligned with the Chevy Fleetside truck bed over at GM.
+With their other bed style option, with more prominent rear wheel arches, Ford again chose to create a unique name, “flareside,” instead of adopting the industry-standard “stepside” term that Chevy and others used for this more streamlined body type.

-Most other manufacturers (including Dodge and Toyota) use the same terminology as GM for their pickup truck boxes and refer to their flat-sided models as fleetside.
-Few other manufacturers have ever offered a true stepside or flareside option like GM and Ford, so those names exist solely for trucks from Ford, Chevrolet, and GMC.
+Most other manufacturers (including Dodge and Toyota) use the same terminology as Chevrolet for their pickup truck boxes and refer to their flat-sided models as fleetside.
+Few other manufacturers have ever offered a true stepside or flareside option like Chevy and Ford, but often use the name stepside for similar styles.

 Ford Box Style Trends